 A religion minor can accompany any major offered by the college and may give the student a larger perspective in which to understand life, one's work, and how one approaches one's work.
 In a world where the demand for non-ordained church workers is rapidly growing, a religion minor will provide a foundation for those students who may be seeking to work for the church in a non-ordained capacity.

 The Religion minor will also do much to help those students who are preparing for seminary and advanced academic work in religion.
 Refer to the Church Professions section of the catalog for the list of suggested courses for Pre-Seminary.
 A minor in Religion requires the completion of 21 credit hours in Religion and Philosophy, including REL103; minimum of one course from Historical/Theological (REL206, REL336, PHL271, or PHL272) and minimum of one course from Applied (REL205, REL330, REL400, REL435, or REL450).
 Religion minors are strongly encouraged to seek foreign language opportunities.

-Religion Minor r Requirements One course from th REL 206 REL 336 PHL 271 PHL 272 e following: World Religions One course from th REL 205 REL 330† REL 400† e following: Contemporary Ethical Issues t Fulfills a General Education Core Requirement

-REL 435† Religion and Career Values 4 REL 450† Religion and the Arts 3
+Religion Minor REL 103† Requirements One course from the REL 206 REL 336 PHL 271 PHL 272 Following: World Religions One course from the REL 205 e following: Contemporary Ethical Issues REL 330† Music and Worship and the Lutheran Tradition REL 400† Ethics and Religion Diversity in Public and Private Education REL 435† Religion and Career Values 4 REL 450† Religion and the Arts

+SOCIOLOGY